MGM Grand fire: Aftermath

-The air-conditioning system was heavily modified to prevent smoke from entering hotel rooms, and large exhaust fans were installed, with the capability to rid the hotel of fumes in 10 minutes.
-Plastic pipes and wires, which contributed to the fire, were removed.
+The air-conditioning system was heavily modified to prevent smoke from entering hotel rooms, and large exhaust fans were installed, capable of clearing the hotel of fumes in 10 minutes.
+Plastic pipes and wires that contributed to the fire were removed.
 A five-minute fire safety program, hosted by Gene Kelly in both English and Spanish, was played on televisions in hotel rooms.
 Resort officials believed that the MGM was now the safest hotel in the world.
 A minor incident occurred two weeks after the reopening, and the new safety features worked as planned.
 Insulation material had begun to smolder because of a welder's torch, and this set off automatic alarms.

 The original hotel tower, where most of the deaths occurred, continues to operate.
 A second tower opened in 1981.
 The MGM Grand was sold in 1986 to Bally Manufacturing, which changed the name to Bally's Las Vegas.
 A new MGM Grand was opened in Las Vegas in 1993, at the northeast corner of Las Vegas Boulevard and Tropicana Avenue, south of the original MGM.
 Bally's was again renamed in 2022, as Horseshoe Las Vegas.

 Code changes

 Within a week of the fire, Governor List formed a commission to determine whether older hotels in the state should be required to adopt newer fire safety rules.
 On February 10, 1981, just 81 days after the MGM fire, another fire broke out at the Las Vegas Hilton, killing eight people.
 Due to the two incidents, there was a major reformation of fire safety guidelines and codes.
 All buildings open to the public in Nevada were required to have fire sprinklers, smoke detectors in rooms and elevators, and exit maps in all hotel rooms.
-This law went into effect in 1981 and made Nevada a leader in fire safety regulation.
+This law went into effect in 1981, making Nevada a leader in fire safety regulation.
 It took several years for all buildings to be in compliance.